cypress-io/eslint-plugin-cypress/README.md

 }
 ```

+These rules enforce some of the [best practices recommended for using Cypress](https://on.cypress.io/best-practices).

 ## Disable rules

 You can disable specific rules per file, for a portion of a file, or for a single line.